cpbotha/cpbotha.github.io/content/posts/2003-03-12-money-its-a-crime-share-it-fairly-but-dont-take-a-slice-of-my-pie-money-so-they-say-is-the-root-of-all-evil-today.md

 [This article][3] (thanks to [Paul][4] for the URL) documents yet another list of examples showing how the US is able to use its dollars to garner support for its war plans.

-It&#8217;s a very silly kind of democracy.
+It’s a very silly kind of democracy.

  [1]: http://cpbotha.net/weblogs/chadwick/
  [2]: http://cpbotha.net/weblogs/chadwick/archives/000093.html